httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Note that using `Digest` alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
 Methods to protect metadata are discussed in {{usage-in-signatures}}.

-## Digest and Content-Location in Responses {#digest-and-content-location}

-When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Digest` is computed accordingly.

 ## Usage in Signatures {#usage-in-signatures}